 Telehealth can connect patients to world-class specialists in real time without emergency transportation – or any wage loss or childcare costs on the patient’s part.
 Fewer hospital admissions and better chronic disease management can also drive down the overall cost of healthcare.

-One percent of the U.S. population incurs 20 percent of health care costs – and more than 90 percent of them have chronic illnesses such as high blood pressure, diabetes, and high cholesterol.
+Five percent of the U.S. population incurs 50 percent of health care costs – and more than 90 percent of them have chronic illnesses such as high blood pressure, diabetes, and high cholesterol.
 Remote patient monitoring at home, with faster interventions for emerging issues, can help many of those patients avoid expensive ER visits and hospitalizations.

 Organizations that understand its medical benefits and financial value are making smart investments in the future of cost-effective care.